 If the CM field indicates serialized, then the sequence of read and write accesses to the page is guaranteed to match the sequence of the instruction order.
 Without serialization, the IU pipeline allows read accesses to occur before completion of a write-back for a previous instruction.
 Serialization forces operand read accesses for an instruction to occur only once by preventing the instruction from being interrupted after the operand fetch stage.
 Otherwise, the instruction is aborted, and the operand is accessed when the instruction is restarted.
 These guarantees apply only when the CM field indicates the serialized mode and the accesses are aligned.
-Regardless of the selected cache mode, locked accesses are implicitly serialized.
-The TAS, CAS, and CAS2 instructions use locked accesses for operands in memory and for updating translation table entries during table search operations.
+Regardless of the selected cache mode, locked accesses for operands in memory and for updating translation table entries during table search operations.